-Ruffer prides itself on being a supportive and caring employer, providing a wide range of benefits to its employees.
+Ruffer regards itself as a supportive and caring employer, providing a wide range of benefits to its employees.
 Ruffer ensures the working conditions of its staff meet all the required standards.
 Additionally, Ruffer promotes the health and wellbeing of its staff, and actively encourages a work–life balance.
-Since Ruffer’s statement, the firm has been accredited as a living wage employer.
+The firm is accredited as a living wage employer.

 Ruffer has a number of policies which it believes to be relevant in the prevention of slavery and human trafficking.
 These include –